Unity-Technologies/ml-agents/docs/Training-Generalization-Learning.md

-# Training Generalized Reinforcement Learning agents
+# Training Generalized Reinforcement Learning Agents

 Reinforcement learning has a rather unique setup as opposed to supervised and unsupervised learning.
 Agents here are trained and tested on the same exact